 Mandi McKay

 President Mandi came to Chico in 2003 and fell in love with its bicycle-friendly culture.
 She commutes by bike daily and then hops on a mountain or road bike for more!
 She is committed to improving bicycling infrastructure in Chico and educating the community about environmental, social, and economic benefits of bicycling.
-Mandi is the Sustainability and Social Responsibility Director at Sierra Nevada Brewing Co where she manages environmental and social impact initiatives related to zero waste, water and greenhouse gas emissions as well as programs to further diversity, equity, and inclusion. |
+Mandi is the Director of Environmental & Social Impact at Sierra Nevada Brewing Co where she manages environmental and social impact initiatives related to zero waste, water and greenhouse gas emissions as well as programs to further diversity, equity, and inclusion. |

 Thad Walker